 Here is everything you need to know about the experience of a Camel Safari in Jaisalmer.

-How much does a Camel Safari in Jaisalmer cost?
+How Much is a Camel Safari in Jaisalmer?

 Our overnight Camel Safari in Jaisalmer costs approximately 2000 INR per adult (around $25 USD).